kujenga/website/content/blog/go-mlp.md

 This parsing code is based directly on the MNIST spec and is all specified in the files linked to from the snippets just above, with corresponding test cases in those packages as well.
-Feel free to click through and explore the source code there if you are curious.
+Feel free to click through these code snippets into GitHub and explore the source code there if you are curious.

 ### One-hot encoding